How to Report Email Blackmail the Easy Way

 - Wait until you receive your next spam email, then forward it to firstname.lastname@example.org

-DoNotPay will unsubscribe you from that mailing list instantly.
+DoNotPay will unsubscribe you from that mailing list quickly.
 If there’s a current class action against the sender, you will be included in it and may be eligible to receive up to $500 in damages.
 Think of it as spam email revenge in which the spammers have to compensate you for the caused trouble!

 A class action settlement can be brought only if the spam email was unlawful.
 For example, an email is illicit if you didn’t agree to receive it, or there was no unsubscribe option provided.